Louisiana’s Family-Friendly Bike Trails

 Levee Bike Path

 Baton Rouge: Situated on top of a levee overlooking the Mississippi River and downtown Baton Rouge, the appropriately named Levee Bike Path is a 4.31-mile paved trail that ends at Farr Park.
-The Levee Bike Path goes past some of Louisiana’s capital city’s best attractions for families, including the Louisiana Art & Science Museum, the USS Kidd Veteran’s Museum and the Old State Capitol (open for tours).
+The Levee Bike Path goes past some of Louisiana’s capital city’s best attractions for families, including the Louisiana Art & Science Museum, the USS Kidd Veteran’s Museum and the Old State Capitol.
 Bike or walk the streets of downtown Baton Rouge to grab a bite to eat at Cocha, The Vintage, Downtown Seafood or Jolie Pearl Oyster Bar.

 Red River Bicycle Trail